 As before, this causal model encodes the baseline covariates are independently generated by some common function $f_W$.
 Here, the randomization occurs for each participant separately.
 (We can consider alternative schemes such as pair-matching or stratification, but ignore these complications for simplicity.)
 Also as before, the outcomes of participants randomized to the intervention are correlated; they may depend on the characteristics of their cluster members ($\mathbf{W}_k)$, the shared exposure $(A_k=1$), as well as the joint error term $U_{\mathbf{Y}_k}$.
 In contrast, the outcomes of participants randomized to the control \emph{only} depend on their specific baseline covariates, exposure, and unmeasured factors.

-The IRGTT causal model translates into the following set of conditional independence assumptions:
+The IRGTT causal model translates into the following set of assumptions:

 where we have replaced the treatment mechanism with a constant $c'$.
 For example, in a two-armed trial with equal allocation probability, the treatment mechanism is $c'=\prod_{i=1}^{N_T} \mathbb{P}(A_{i\cdot}=1 ) = 0.5^{N_T}$.
-Importantly, up until this constant, the factorized joint distribution of the observed data is the same in an IRGTT where intervention clusters are created post-randomization and in a CRT where control clusters are dissolved post-randomization (Section~\ref{not-irgtt}).
-In both, we have $K$ conditionally independent \emph{clusters} in the intervention arm and $\sum_l N_l$ conditionally independent \emph{participants} in the control arm.
-The effective sample size in both designs is $J^*=K+\sum_l N_l$.
+Importantly, up until this constant, the factorized joint distribution of the observed data is the same in an IRGTT where intervention participants are grouped post-randomization and in a CRT where control participants are un-grouped post-randomization (Section~\ref{not-irgtt}).
+By design in both trials, we have $K$ independent \emph{clusters} in the intervention arm and $\sum_l N_l$ independent \emph{participants} in the control arm.
+The effective number of independent units in both designs is $J^*=K+\sum_l N_l$.
 As detailed below, we can use the same methods to define and estimate causal effects in both types of trials, despite their distinct designs.